 If you feel worse after practice, you may have mis-assessed yourself.
 However, remember that even if you did the correct side, soreness sometimes happens after practice.
 It may last a few hours before subsiding.
 If it doesn’t subside within a day, do the exercise for your other side, next.

 Determine which way your sacrum is turned (left or right side jammed forward) to determine which side is your working side; the introductions to the exercises explain.
 You’re manually measuring the depression or “dimple” next to the ridges.
 If one side of your sacrum is “high” or closer to the surface, the other side is jammed.
 The exercise patterns are designed to correct twists, up-and-down displacements and rotations of the pelvic bones.

 You do the sections of the program in the order described, below.

 1. “Unit 1” (seven cycles, or so — or until you have accurately memorized the movements and no new changes occur.)

 (subject to personal coaching recommendations)

-In “abbreviated Unit 1”, you do two repetitions of each movement (instead of five), from memory.
+In “abbreviated Unit 1” (once you’ve practiced the action patterns enough to remember them), you do two repetitions of each movement (instead of five), from memory.